 Consider a Vienna City Card

-The Vienna City Card is a solid investment if you plan on hitting multiple attractions—and frequently hopping on trams, buses, or the U-Bahn.
+The Vienna City Card is a solid investment if you plan on hitting multiple attractions and frequently hopping on trams, buses, or the U-Bahn.
 It typically offers free or discounted entry to various attractions and covers unlimited public transport.
-However, Vienna is very walkable; if you only stay a few days, you might not need it.

 Detailed 3-Day Vienna Itinerary

 This 3-day Vienna itinerary covers the city’s must-see attractions, restaurant recommendations, hidden gems, and helpful insider tips—everything you need to ensure your stay is truly magical.
-I have also created a map below so you can easily view where all must-see spots are.
+I have also created a map below so you can easily view where all the must-see spots are.

 Day 1: Historical Vienna